akshadarane10/Compensation-Analysis-Azure-Tableau-Report/README.md

 # Insights:
 Sudden drop in Health & dental Benefits in 2022 might be because of Covid-19

-For more much hypothesis and insights refer attached pdf.......
+For more much hypothesis and insights refer attached pdf